Samsung/tizen-docs/docs/application/tizen-studio/release-notes/3-7-release-notes.md

 - Certificate Manager
   - Overwriting a duplicate certificate profile in the migration wizard works incorrectly on macOS.
 - Emulator
-  - In 5.5 Emulator images app un-installation might take some time to complete if the app name contains more than 14 characters.
-A patch for the same will be released in next update.
+  - In the Tizen 5.5 version, the emulator images app un-installation might take some time to complete if the app name contains more than 14 characters.
+A patch for the same will be released in the next update.
-  - To use the Tizen Emulator, install an Intel VTx supported by the CPU and the latest version of the graphic card driver provided by the vendor.
-To verify the prerequisites for the Tizen Emulator, see [Prerequisites for Tizen Studio](../setup/prerequisites.md).
+  - To use Tizen Emulator, use Intel VTx supported CPU and the latest version of the graphic card driver provided by the vendor.
+To verify the prerequisites for Tizen Emulator, see [Prerequisites for Tizen Studio](../setup/prerequisites.md).
     - If the host machine is using NVIDIA&reg; Optimus&reg; technology on either Ubuntu or Windows&reg;, you must set the Tizen Emulator to run with your NVIDIA&reg; graphics card.
 For Ubuntu, verify the [bumblebee project](https://wiki.ubuntu.com/Bumblebee).
 For Windows&reg;, select **High Speed NVIDIA&reg; Processor** as **Preferred Graphics Processor** in the NVIDIA&reg; control panel.
     - On Ubuntu, if the graphics driver is out-of-date, your Ubuntu desktop session occasionally logs out while launching Emulator Manager, or the emulator skin is displayed improperly.
 Verify the prerequisites and upgrade to the latest graphics driver.
   - On Windows&reg;, depending on your OS theme (such as Non-Aero themes and Windows XP themes), a display surface can be erased for a while if the emulator window is covered with another window.
 If you click the emulator window, the display surface runs correctly again.